kawriscoin/dash/README.md

 are carried out collectively by the network.
 Dash Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dash Core software, see https://www.dash.org/get-dash/.

 License